 Regardless of the economy’s state, utility workers will be in demand.
 We always need someone to keep the lights on, the water flowing, and the internet up and running.
 This employment is mainly in the engineering sector.

 Since the 2021 infrastructure bill and the 2022 Inflation Reduction Act have been passed, the country will need engineers, especially those with expertise, more than ever.

 The energy industry is expected to grow 33% in the following years and become one of the largest due to the fundamental changes that green initiatives will bring about in many energy-related industries.

-The Bureau of Labor Statistics reveals a 4% employment growth in the engineering field from 2021 to 2031.
+The Bureau of Labor Statistics reveals a 4% employment growth in the engineering fields from 2022 to 2032.